stellar/go/services/horizon/internal/docs/captive_core_migration.md

 ## Multi-Machine Setup
 If you plan on running Horizon and Captive Core on separate machines, you'll need to change only a few things.
-Namely, rather than configuring the `STELLAR_CORE_BINARY` variable, you'll need to point Horizon at the Remote Captive Core instance via `REMOTE_CAPTIVE_CORE_URL`.
+Namely, rather than configuring the `STELLAR_CORE_BINARY` variable, you'll need to point Horizon at the Remote Captive Core instance via `REMOTE_CAPTIVE_CORE_URL` (for the wrapper API) and `STELLAR_CORE_URL` (for the raw Core API).

 In this section, we'll work through a hypothetical architecture with two Horizon instances, one of which is an ingestion instance, and a single Captive Core instance.

 ### Remote Captive Core
 First, we need to start running the Captive Core server.

-The latest released (but experimental) version of the Captive Core API can be installed from the unstable repo:
+The latest released (but experimental) version of the Captive Core API can be installed from the [unstable repo](https://github.com/stellar/packages/blob/master/docs/adding-the-sdf-stable-repository-to-your-system.md#adding-the-bleeding-edge-unstable-repository):

 ```bash
 sudo apt install stellar-captive-core stellar-captive-core-api